jkillingsworth/jkillingsworth.com/_posts/2018-07-24-linear-and-log-scale-distributions.md

     \end{document}
 {% endlatex %}

-While the symmetry between the distribution of winning and losing outcomes may not be surprising when using a fixed constant bet size, can we expect the same property hold true if we use the fixed fraction bet size strategy instead?
+While the symmetry between the distribution of winning and losing outcomes may not be surprising when using a fixed constant bet size, can we expect the same property to hold true if we use the fixed fraction bet size strategy instead?
 Let's find out.

 ## Distributions on a Logarithmic Scale